khulood96/cc_project/README.md

 [\t]

 #### Comments ####
-As comments are not ignored by the lexical analyzer and they are not emitted as tokens, we don't define any rule for them in the Grammar.
+As comments are ignored by the lexical analyzer and they are not emitted as tokens, we don't define any rule for them in the Grammar.

 ## Problems Faced ##
 Following are the major problems I faced during the making of this project.